juicedata/juicefs/docs/en/comparison_with_others.md

 ### Kubernetes CSI driver

 JuiceFS provides [Kubernetes CSI driver](https://github.com/juicedata/juicefs-csi-driver) to help people who want to use JuiceFS in Kubernetes.
-Alluxio provides [K8s CSI driver](https://github.com/Alluxio/alluxio-csi) too, but this project seems like not active maintained and not official supported by Alluxio.
+Alluxio provides [Kubernetes CSI driver](https://github.com/Alluxio/alluxio-csi) too, but this project seems like not active maintained and not official supported by Alluxio.